math4345/homework13/README.md

-# 🎯 Goal: Functions
+# 🎯 Goal: Number theory

 ## Objective

-After having considered sets and functions, now we look at equivalence relations.
-Understanding different notions of "the same" also means we can consider quotients.
+Having discussed the "foundations" of sets, functions, relations, we now dig into various "topics" in mathematics.
+The first of these is some elementary number theory.

 ---